The 2009 Victory Garden Craze

 Start Small

 Start out with a small area.
 A couple of plots 4’ X 8’ plots can provide a lot of produce with a manageable work load.
 Start with a couple of tomato plants, some peppers, pole beans, lettuce and a few of your other favorite vegetables.
-At first avoid corn, potatoes and other crops that take a lot of space.
+At first avoid corn, potatoes and other crops that take a lot of space and are fairly inexpensive to buy.

 Get to know a local gardener